TITLE 86: REVENUE

 1) Scope of the Exemption

-A) There still are some very limited exemptions from the Retailers' Occupation Tax for sales by exclusively charitable, religious and educational organizations and institutions.
-However, the exemption is not available unless the selling organization or institution does qualify as an "exclusively" charitable, religious or educational organization or institution.
+A) There still are some very limited exemptions under the Retailers' Occupation Tax Act ("Act") for sales by exclusively charitable, religious, and educational organizations and institutions.
+However, the exemption is not available unless the selling organization or institution qualifies as an "exclusively" charitable, religious, or educational organization or institution.

 B) It is not enough simply to be a nonprofit organization or institution.
-In case of doubt concerning any such seller's Retailers' Occupation Tax status, apply to the Department of Revenue for a letter ruling, submitting copies of the Charter or Constitution and By-laws and other relevant information for this purpose.
+In case of doubt concerning any such seller's retailers' occupation tax obligation, apply to the Department of Revenue for a letter ruling, submitting copies of the charter or constitution and bylaws and other relevant information for this purpose.

-C) The exemption that is available under some circumstances for sales by exclusively charitable, religious or educational organizations or institutions is not available in any situation, for example, to sales by such other kinds of nonprofit organizations as civic clubs, nonprofit social and recreational organizations, patriotic organizations, lodges and their auxiliaries, trade associations, etc. Even though the latter types of organizations do much good charitable work, they are not "exclusively" charitable organizations under Illinois Supreme Court decisions, so any retail selling which they do would be subject to the Retailers' Occupation Tax.
+C) The exemption that is available under some circumstances for sales by exclusively charitable, religious, or educational organizations or institutions is not available in all situations.
+For instance, the exemption does not apply to sales by other kinds of nonprofit organizations such as civic clubs, nonprofit social and recreational organizations, patriotic organizations, lodges and their auxiliaries, trade associations, etc. Even though the latter types of organizations do a considerable amount of charitable work, they are not "exclusively" charitable organizations under Illinois Supreme Court decisions, so any retail selling that they do is subject to the Act.

-D) Some of the kinds of organizations which qualify as exclusively charitable organizations are Parent-Teacher organizations, the American National Red Cross, Community Fund or United Fund organizations, the Y.M.C.A., the Y.W.C.A., Boy Scout organizations and Girl Scout organizations.
+D) Some of the kinds of organizations that qualify as exclusively charitable organizations are Parent-Teacher organizations, the American National Red Cross, Community Fund or United Fund organizations, the Y.M.C.A., the Y.W.C.A., Boy Scout organizations, and Girl Scout organizations.

-E) Exclusively charitable, religious and educational organizations incur Retailers' Occupation Tax liability when they engage in selling tangible personal property at retail except in three situations.
+E) Exclusively charitable, religious, and educational organizations incur retailers' occupation tax liability when they engage in selling tangible personal property at retail except in three situations as provided in subsections (a)(2), (a)(3), and (a)(4).

-A) The first exception is that the sales by such an organization are not taxable if they are made to the organization's members, or to its students in the case of a school or to its patients in the case of a nonprofit hospital which qualifies as a charitable institution, primarily for the purposes of the selling organization.
+A) The first exception is that the sales by such an organization are not taxable if they are made to the organization's members, to its students in the case of a school, or to its patients in the case of a nonprofit hospital that qualifies as a charitable institution, primarily for the purposes of the selling organization.

-B) Examples of sales that come under this exemption are sales of uniforms, insignia and Scouting equipment by Scout organizations to their members; sales of Bibles by a church to its members, and sales of choir robes by a church to the members of the church's choirs.
-The selling organization would incur Retailers' Occupation Tax liability if it should engage in selling any of the foregoing items at retail to the public.
+B) Examples of sales that come under this exemption are sales of uniforms, insignia, and Scouting equipment by Scout organizations to their members; sales of Bibles by a church to its members; and sales of choir robes by a church to the members of the church's choir.
+The selling organization would incur retailers' occupation tax liability if it should engage in selling any of the foregoing items at retail to the public.

-C) The selling of school books and school supplies by schools at retail to students shall not be deemed to be "primarily for the purpose of" the school which does such selling.
-Consequently, schools incur Retailers' Occupation Tax liability when they engage in selling school books or school supplies at retail to their students or to others.
+C) The selling of schoolbooks and school supplies by schools at retail to students shall not be deemed to be "primarily for the purpose of" the school that does such selling.
+Consequently, schools incur retailers' occupation tax liability when they engage in selling schoolbooks or school supplies at retail to their students or to others.

 3) Noncompetitive Sales

-A) The second exception is that sales by exclusively charitable, religious or educational organizations are not subject to the Retailers' Occupation Tax when it can be said that such selling is noncompetitive with business establishments.
+A) The second exception is that sales by exclusively charitable, religious, or educational organizations are not taxable if it can be said that such selling is noncompetitive with business establishments.

 B) The Attorney General has laid down the following tests for determining that such selling is noncompetitive: